hermantai/sorno-py-scripts/README.rst

 look at that as well.

-All scripts are prefixed with "`sorno_`" to avoid polluting the Scripts folder of python or other binaries when this suite is installed.
+All scripts are prefixed with "`sorno_`" to avoid polluting the Scripts folder (in Windows, /usr/local/bin in \*nix) of python or other binaries when this suite is installed.

 This project also includes the `sorno` library.